Sovereign-Labs/sovereign-sdk/examples/demo-rollup/stf/README.md

 ## Overview

-To get a fully functional rollup, we recommend implementing two traits.
-First, there's the [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md) ("STF") , which specifies your rollup's abstract logic.
-Second, there's a related trait called `State Transition Runner` ("STR") which tells a full node how to instantiate your abstract STF on a concrete machine.
+To get a fully functional rollup, we recommend implementing the [State Transition Function interface](../../rollup-interface/specs/interfaces/stf.md) ("STF")  trait, which specifies your rollup's abstract logic.
+Second, there's a related struct called `State Transition Runner` ("STR") which tells a full node how to run your abstract STF on a concrete machine.

-Strictly speaking, it's sufficient for a rollup to only implement the first interface.
-If you've done that, it's possible to integrate with zkVMs and DA Layers - but you'll have to customize your full node implementation a bit to deal with your particular rollup's configuration.
-By implementing the STR trait, we make it much easier for the full-node implementation to understand how to interact with the rollup generically - so we can keep our modifications to the node as minimal as possible.
-In this demo, we'll implement both traits.

 ## Implementing State Transition _Function_